-Immediately after the button is clicked you need to draw an outline of a square of a rectangle with your cursor to complete the creation of the button.
+Immediately after the button is clicked, you need to outline a square of a rectangle with your cursor to complete the creation of the button.
 This will determine the size and location of the button.
-To do so, left click on your mouse and hold the button while you drawl your shape.
-Once this is complete a new window will appear.
+To do so, left-click on your mouse and hold the button while you draw your shape.
+Once this is complete, a new window will appear.

 Assign Macro Code to the Button

 After the assign macro window appears, choose a name for your macro and select the new button.
 Doing so will open the Microsoft Visual Basic for Applications window.
 Here you can add the code located below that will activate the windows calculator application.
 Make sure that you keep the first line of codes where your button name appears and disregard the first line of code below.